SMART on FHIR

 • The private key is owned by the application developer and never shared.
 An option is to have only one private key to ensure it is easy to manage and not mistakenly exposed.

-• The public key is shared and used for verification with the different FHIR API implementations (such as the Veradigm and Altera FHIR API).
+• The public key is shared and used for verification with the different FHIR API implementations (such as the Veradigm FHIR API).
 The traditional method of creating a public key is to contact a certificate authority, and the authority signs the public key.
 The vendor then has a .CER file.

 With that in mind, a piece of information is signed by a private key, and then verified by the public key.